gvrmhd/fl-qrscan/README.md

-# scan_kode
+# QRC Info

-A new Flutter project.
+A new Flutter project made by an Idiot.

 ## Getting Started